guemues/section-check/README.md

 ###Warning
-Do not decrease sleep time more.
+Do not decrease sleep time.
 It can cause problems on Bilkent University servers.

 Feel free to contact with me for any problems: orcun.gumus@teradata.com